 Our previous blog posts:

-The impact of a column
+The impact of duplicates in a column

 In our previous blog posts, we showed you how to resize the model to some extent with a few easy fixes.
 Removing unneeded columns is an important step in this process, because Power BI mainly works with columns.

 Sometimes, though, you need to do the exact opposite: instead of reducing the number of columns, it can be more efficient to split one column into several.
 At first glance, this seems to contradict the last blog post, but it doesn’t